-MobileHelp’s in-home system comes standard with cellular connection – there is no landline option.
-Unlike many other companies, MobileHelp does not charge an extra fee for in-home cellular systems.
-That means that the price you see for the in-home system is the price you pay.
-Given that their in-home system is one of the least expensive options among top medical alert companies, MobileHelp is a great choice for seniors without a landline looking to keep costs low.
+Unlike many other companies, MobileHelp does not charge an extra fee for its in-home cellular system, the MobileHelp Classic.
+That means that the monthly price you see listed for the Classic is the price you pay.
+Given that the Classic is one of the least expensive in-home options offered by any top medical alert company, MobileHelp is a great choice for seniors who do not have a landline and are looking to keep costs low.

 Pricing and Plans

 MobileHelp customers can choose to pay for their devices on a monthly, quarterly, semi-annual, or annual basis.
-The exception is the Smart device, for which users must pay for at least 3 months at a time.
-The plans range in price from $19.95 a month for the classic device to $41.95 for the duo, which includes an in-home and mobile system.
-The quarterly, semi-annual, and annual subscriptions include free shipping, but those who opt for the monthly plans will pay $15.00 for ground shipping.
-Those plans also save customers a few dollars per month compared to the monthly plan.
+The exception is the Touch device, which is only available with semi-annual and annual payment options.
+The plans range in price from $19.95 a month for the Classic device to $59.45 for the Touch, which includes a mobile system, in-home wearable help button, and a tablet device.
+Quarterly, semi-annual, and annual payment plans include free shipping, but those who opt for the monthly plans will pay $15.00 for ground shipping.
+Longer-term service plans also save customers a few dollars per month compared to the monthly plan.

-The Solo and Duo systems do not have activation or shipping fees, but those who pay monthly for the Classic device must pay a one-time fee of $49.95, and the Smart device must be purchased for a one-time cost of $349.95.
+The Solo and Duo systems do not have activation or shipping fees, but those who pay monthly for the Classic device must pay a one-time fee of $49.95.

 There are no long-term contracts, and users may cancel their service at any time and receive a prorated refund on any prepaid months.
 MobileHelp also offers a 30-day free trial for all new users, during which they can return their device for a full refund.